 Help them grow stronger with inches to spare

-Small apricots and plums, give them two to four
+Small apricots and plums, give them each two to four

 Then muster the clusters of apples and pears